usccolumbia/materialsatlas/docs/user-guide/tcsp.md

 ### The Template/Substitution based Structure Prediction Method

-The compound prediction model available on the Materials Project now, through the structure predictor app, is based on our recent work on the data mining of ionic substitutions.
+The crystal structure prediction model available on the MaterialsAtlas is based on our recent work on the template based crystal structure prediction.
-In this section we will briefly explain the idea of the approach and how to use the explorer.
+In this section we will briefly explain the idea of the approach and how to use the TCSP app.
-More details can be found in Hautier et al.[^2]
+More details can be found in L.Wei et al.[^1]

 ### The basic idea